yxtay/yxtay.github.io/readme.md

 Bachelor of Science, 1st Class Honours in Statistics.
 I was the valedictorian for the Statistics Class of 2014.

-Outside of work, I enjoy exercising calisthenics workouts, following Formula 1, mountain hiking, exploring scenery and travelling.
+Outside of work, I enjoy keeping fit with calisthenics workouts and jogging, following Formula 1, mountain hiking, exploring scenery and travelling.

 ## Professional Experience